ehildt/docpose/README.md

             - *KAFKA            # checks, if the kafka template is part of the composition
             - *KEYDB            # if the dependency is not fulfilled, an error is thrown
             - $ENV_VAR          # checks if $ENV_VAR resolves to true; skips the template otherwise
-                                # $ENV_VAR is falsy if it's an empty string, 0, false
+                                # $ENV_VAR is false if it's an empty string, 0, false; truthy otherwise
 ```

 Here is a full example of how a template composition could look like: